Copyright and License FAQ

 Many institutions have offices that can provide faculty with help on questions around copyright and licensing.
 If you are at a larger institution, you may have a patent or technology transfer office.
 At a smaller institution, you could reach out to your office of the provost, chief academic officer, or your institution’s legal counsel.
 The staff at the library may also be able to help you with questions about copyright.
 Copyright policies are usually covered in your faculty handbook.

-If your materials include components that you did not create yourself, you must make sure that:
+If your materials include components that you did not create yourself, for the Vetted Library you must make sure that:

 - the license on these component(s) allows you to reuse them, and